cds-snc/notification-documentation/README.md

-# GC Notify Technical Documentation
+# GC Notify technical documentation

-This is the repository holding the documentation for GC Notify, https://notification.canada.ca.
+This is the repository holding the technical documentation for GC Notify, https://notification.canada.ca.

 ## Documentation files
 This repository holds documentation in various Markdown files: